Holiday inspiration currently loading...

 Your accommodation in St David’s

-Within sight of vast St David’s Cathedral, your accommodation in St David’s is a superbly presented, locally owned hotel, fashioned from a repurposed windmill.
+Within sight of St David’s Cathedral, your accommodation in St David’s is a superbly presented, locally owned hotel, fashioned from a repurposed windmill.
 Bedrooms feature up-to-the-minute furnishing, beds and tech, as well as high-grade bathrooms equipped with every modern touch, while the in-house restaurant has received much recent acclaim, as one of the best in Wales.

 Day Seven – Travel the Length of Cardigan Bay to Snowdonia